magister-ludi/Isaac.jl/README.md

 The two generators use different algorithms, and will produce different numbers given the same seed.
-Both generators are subtypes of `Random.AbstractRNG` and can be used (I hope) with the same methods provided by `Random` in the Julia standard library.
+Both generators are subtypes of `Random.AbstractRNG` and can be used (I hope) with the same methods provided by [`Random`](https://docs.julialang.org/en/v1/stdlib/Random/#Random-generation-functions) in the Julia standard library (Thanks to [StableRNGs](https://github.com/JuliaRandom/StableRNGs.jl) for showing me how to do this).

 ### Construction